 The golden rule is the more you give, the more you get.
 If you provide valuable information for free, you’ll strengthen your opinion leadership, build your expert image, and make your visitors trust you more.

-One of the most effective formats are online and offline live events, such as webinars, seminars and conferences.
+One of the most effective formats is online and offline live events, such as webinars, seminars, and conferences.
 They have a bunch of advantages:

 - You can softly prompt your visitors to buy from you without being too persistent.
 Focusing on problem-solving, you can also explain how your products or services can help mitigate the existing issues.

 - You engage your visitors.
 Organizing a one-time event, you can emphasize its exclusiveness, making visitors watch it from beginning to end.
 Moreover, you’ll be able to get in touch with them directly on the subject of their interest.

 - You can generate and qualify new leads with less effort.
 People will have to leave their personal data to register for the event, proving their willingness to communicate with you.
 Moreover, you show your real face and personalize customers’ interaction with your brand.

 Obviously, preparation for such live events takes some time.
 If you feel that you don’t have enough resources for the organization, consider providing ready-to-download long-reads or infographics.
 With an appropriate data submission form, you might as well generate a good deal of quality leads.